d-sandborn/pyTRACE/README.md

 ```
 python -m pip install -e .
 ```
-Additionally, PyCO2SYS > v2 is required for speed and stability purposes.
+TRACE is not yet available via pypy or conda, but this is a target for future development if interest warrants it.
+Additionally, PyCO2SYS >= v2 is required for speed and stability purposes.
 Instructions to install the newest public beta for that package can be found [here](https://mvdh.xyz/PyCO2SYS/).

 ## Use